-Targeting hepatitis C treatment: The importance of interleukin (IL)-28January 7th, 2013 in Diseases, Conditions, Syndromes /
+Targeting hepatitis C treatment: The importance of interleukin (IL)-28January 7, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A metanalysis published in BioMed Central's open access journal BMC Medicine has confirmed that polymorphisms (SNP) in the gene coding for interleukin-28 (IL28B) influence natural hepatitis C viral (HCV) clearance and response to pegylated interferon-α plus ribavirin (PEG-IFN/RBV).
 Information about IL28B genotype could be used to provide personalized medicine and target treatment options effectively.

 Over 200 million people worldwide are chronically infected with hepatitis C virus (HCV) and about a quarter of these will go on to develop cirrhosis of the liver.
 Treatment with (PEG-IFN/RBV) only works in 40-80% of patients, depending in part on HCV strain, and treatment often has severe side effects.
 It is consequently important to separate people who will not respond to treatment, from those who may, so that treatment is targeted effectively.

 Researchers from the Health Institute Carlos III, Spain, incorporated 67 studies that investigated IL28B polymorphisms with the suppression of viral activity to undetectable levels (sustained virologic response - SVR), and ten that looked at IL28B polymorphisms and spontaneous clearance, into a metanalysis.
 Approximately 23,500 people were included overall.